 "When you have a target on your back like that, managing the team becomes very important," Bucknam said.
 "It’s not just the workouts but how you manage them emotionally from start to finish be on top.
 You see a lot of races where the person in the race that’s leading doesn’t lead at the end, but that’s what we did - led from start to finish.
 That happening is based on the fact that we managed the team pretty well, kept them grounded, but yet we enjoyed it and we didn’t shy away from it.
 We might not have talked about it every single practice, but everybody knew what was up and they handled it great."

 The national championship was far from Bucknam's only feat in 2013.
-He was named national indoor coach of the year and SEC coach of the year three times as his indoor, outdoor and cross country teams ran their SEC championship win streak to eight combined after winning the cross country meet convincingly in November.
-Arkansas finished third at the NCAA outdoor meet and for the first time won the John McDonnell Award as the nation's best team in cross country, indoors and outdoors.
+He was named national indoor coach of the year and SEC coach of the year three times as his indoor, outdoor and cross country teams ran their SEC championship win streak to eight straight.
+Arkansas finished third at the NCAA outdoor meet and for the first time won the John McDonnell Award as the nation's best team in all three sports.

 In addition to his success with the Razorbacks, Bucknam was also inducted into the athletics hall of fame at Northern Iowa University, where he spent 24 years and won 35 conference team championships as men's and women's coach prior to taking the Arkansas job in 2008.